xtsoukala/dual_path/README.md

                         weight, hidden/compress size, l2 decimal) within a certain standard deviation.
 Using this flag
-                        deactivates this setting. (default: True) --defpro              Merge def/indef/pron into a single unitwith different activations (default: False) --srn_only            Run the SRN alone, without the semantic path (default:
+                        deactivates this setting. (default: True) --defpro              Merge def/indef/pron into a single unit with different activations (default: False) --srn-only            Run the SRN alone, without the semantic path (default:
                         False)
 ```